brazvo/fsairlines-php-integration/README.md

 ## RECOMMENDATION

-**The number of requests per hour and per day are limited, so I strongly recommend to use any kind of cache to temporarily store static data (such as aircrafts or pilots) and proceed "real" requests to the FSAirlines API in some time intervals.**
+**The number of requests per hour and per day is limited, so I strongly recommend to use any kind of cache to temporarily store static data (such as aircrafts or pilots) and proceed "real" requests to the FSAirlines API in some time intervals.**
 (Some examples how to cache data: https://www.web-development-blog.com/why-should-you-cache-your-php-website/)

 <br>